-Electronic document management systems (DMS) have progressed from scan and archive to enabling document driven business process automation.
-DMS have reduced business’ reliance on paper, delivering financial and efficiency benefits ranging from hard and soft dollar cost savings to better, more efficient processes and faster customer service.
+Digital document management systems (DMS) have progressed from scan and archive to full-featured solutions enabling document-driven business process automation.
+DMS have reduced business’ reliance on paper, delivering financial and efficiency benefits ranging from hard and soft dollar cost savings to better, more efficient processes, and faster customer service.
 Each year, as technology costs drop, the potential return on investment (ROI) in electronic document management increases.

 Paper invoices and manual processing continue to hamper accounts payable operations, keeping suppliers in the dark and failing to give finance the visibility it needs to actively manage the organizations’ cash positions.
 This study profiles 130 enterprises to identify what differentiates those achieving the greatest results.
-The objective is to drive savings through discount capture, penalty avoidance and lower labor costs – all while improving the speed with which they can access payables-related information.
+The objective is to drive savings through discount capture, penalty avoidance, and lower labor costs, while improving the speed with which they can access payables-related information.